Magasin informatique YBET

 < 180V Equipment is not supplied any more opened relay, power supply only by the batteries Power Supply by batteries and network

-180 - 220 V Normal operation According to the model, simple voltage regulation or complete intervention of the batteries the values is decided with the design Power supply by the network and the batteries so necessary
+180 - 220 V Normal operation According to the model, simple voltage regulation or partial intervention of the batteries Power supply by the network and the batteries so necessary

 220 - 240 V Normal operation

-240 - 280 V Normal operation According to the model, simple voltage regulation or complete intervention of the batteries the values is decided with the design Power Supply by electric network
+240 - 280 V Normal operation simple voltage regulation Power Supply by electric network

-High-voltage, the lightning Abrupt cut Operation by batteries, attention with the times of opening of the relay.
+High-voltage, the lightning Abrupt off Operation by batteries, attention with the times of opening of the relay.
 Operation by batteries and cut of the circuit breaker (Reset obligatory)

 Peak of short duration No detection generally Partial filtering completely removed